-We considered the length restricted local alignment problem LRLA to circumvent the undesirable mosaic and the shadow effects of the ordinary local alignment algorithm.
-In length restricted local alignment we search for substrings I and J that maximize the score s(I, J) among all $I \subseteq X$ and $J \subseteq Y$ with $|J| \leq T$.
+We considered the length restricted local alignment problem LRLA in which we search for substrings I and J that maximize the score s(I, J) among all $I \subseteq X$ and $J \subseteq Y$ with $|J| \leq T$.
 LRLA can be solved by extending the dynamic programming formulation of local alignment problem.
 However the resulting time complexity is O(Tnm), which may not be practical for large values of n, m, and T. In this paper, we proposed two approximation algorithms for LRLA.
 The first algorithm is a simple $\frac{1}{2}$ -approximation algorithm which has the same time and space complexity as the ordinary local alignment algorithm.
 The second algorithm APX-LRLA obtains a score within difference 2Δ from the optimum for any given positive integer Δ , and runs in time $O(nmT/\Delta)$.

-A special case of the length restricted local alignment problem is cyclic local alignment.
-This gives rise to a dual approach to the cyclic edit distance problem.
-Within the same complexity bounds of our algorithms and the same approximation guarantee, we can compute
+A special case of the length restricted local alignment problem is cyclic local alignment (6) which we can compute within the same complexity bounds of our algorithms and the same approximation guarantee.